duckdb-faiss-ext/duckdb-faiss-ext/README.md

 This extension can also be compiled yourself, see [Building the extension](#Building-the-extension).

-### Macos
+### MacOS

-If you are on Macos, you will need to install openmp runtime libraries.
+If you are on MacOS, you will need to install OpenMP runtime libraries.
 This can be done via brew:

 ```
 brew install libomp